 A 2018 research paper published in the Foods journal suggests that yacon has a low nutritive value.
 Having said that, the yacon root is mostly composed of fructooligosaccharides and water, but can also provide an ample amount of fiber.
 Moreover, its leaves also contain certain medicinal compounds.
 The best quality of this root vegetable is that it is low in calories and can work as a great food option for individuals with a sedentary lifestyle.
 The lack of starch in yacon makes it a potential dietary choice for people with diabetes as well.

 Health Benefits of Yacon

-The reason that so many people around the world have begun to use yacon so often is its anti-hyperclycemic effects.
-The fructooligosaccharides in yacon mean that the body does not absorb any simple sugars; in fact, it lowers the amount of glucose production in the liver and causes a shift to lower fasting glucose rates.
+The reason that so many people around the world have begun to use yacon so often is its anti-hyperglycemic effects.
+The fructooligosaccharides in yacon mean that the body does not absorb any simple sugars; in fact, it may lower the amount of glucose production in the liver and may cause a shift to lower fasting glucose rates, as per a study published in the journal Nutrition and Diabetes in 2013.
 This is very important for people suffering from diabetes.